kube-burner/kube-burner/docs/ALERTING.md

 # Configuration

-Kube-burner includes an alert mechanism that is able to evaluate Prometheus expressions after the end of the latest Kube-burner's job.
+Kube-burner includes an alert mechanism able to evaluate Prometheus expressions after the end of the latest Kube-burner's job.
 Alerting is configured through a configuration file pointed by the flag `--alert-profile` or `-a`.
 This file looks like:

 ```yaml
 - expr: avg_over_time(histogram_quantile(0.99, rate(etcd_disk_wal_fsync_duration_seconds_bucket[2m]))[5m:]) > 0.01